0xTCG/sequre/README.md

 ## Examples

-Check the code in [examples](examples/) for insight on how Sequre operates.
+Check the code in the [examples](examples/) for quick insight into Sequre.

 ### Online run